A federal government Website managed by the U.S. Department of Health and Human Services

-These materials may be added as stabilizers.
+These substances may be added as stabilizers.
 They help protect the vaccine from adverse conditions such as the freeze-drying process, for those vaccines that are freeze dried.
 Stabilizers added to vaccines include: sugars such as sucrose and lactose, amino acids such as glycine or the monosodium salt of glutamic acid and proteins such as human serum albumin or gelatin.
 Sugars, amino acids and proteins are not unique to vaccines and are encountered in everyday life in the diet and are components that are in the body naturally.

 Why are there preservatives in some vaccines?